geetan-gandhe/migration-politicals/README.md

-# The Effect of Political Environment on Migration
+# Political Environment and Migration
 Using R and data from the World Bank Development Indicators and the UN Population Division to visualize the effect of political environment on migration in 18 OECD countries.